projectcontour/contour/site/content/docs/main/guides/route-testing.md

 ```

 ## Generating Envoy routes from Contour
 The Contour routegen tool requires Kubernetes manifests as input to generate envoy routes.
-The manifest should contain atleast one of APIGateway, HTTPProxy or an Ingress along with their referencing Kubernetes services.
+The manifest should contain at least one of APIGateway, HTTPProxy or an Ingress along with their referencing Kubernetes services.

 A sample manifest is given below